 These one-hour classes will be led by Ithaca College writing majors, Amanda Livingston and Alexa Salvato.
 They will involve a variety of prompts, exercises, and opportunities to workshop pieces.

 These workshops are suitable for people in grades 6-12.
 Advance registration is preferred; please sign up using our online form.
 Drop-ins will be welcome.
-There will be no class on Thursday, March 16th.

 Join other young adults from the area to make the library your own.
 Members of JLAC support, advise, and advocate for services to young adults and teens at TCPL by helping choose books, plan events, decorate the library, and other projects.
 We're always seeking new members interested in connecting the library with teens in the community.